Denim & Rhinestones: Commercial performance

-Denim & Rhinestones debuted at number ten on the US Billboard 200, earning 31,000 album-equivalent units, including 22,000 pure album sales.
+Denim & Rhinestones debuted at number ten on the US Billboard 200, earning 31,000 album-equivalent units with 22,000 pure album sales.
 It also debuted at number two on the Top Country Albums, marking Underwood's tenth top ten album on the Billboard 200 chart and tenth top three Billboard Country album.
-As of October 2024, the album has sold 132,000 physical copies in the United States.
+In the United Kingdom and Australia, Denim & Rhinestones topped the UK Country Albums and Australian Country Albums chart, respetively.
+In the former, it reached number 8 on the UK Albums Downloads and number 18 on the UK Albums Sales Charts.
+The album also made the top 40 in Australia, Canada, and Scotland.